Senior Product Manager - Platform Engineering • Eventbrite

 Key Decisions

-Instead of removing approvals, automated the approval criteria.
-Security and compliance checks happen automatically, blocking only genuine issues.
+Instead of stripping out approvals, I automated the criteria behind them.
+Security and compliance checks now run automatically and block only genuine issues.

-Standardized templates for common service types (API, worker, frontend) with best practices baked in.
+I standardized templates for common service types (API, worker, frontend) with best practices baked in, so teams start from a good default.

-New repos come with GitHub Actions workflows, security scanning, and deployment pipelines pre-configured.
+New repos ship with GitHub Actions workflows, security scanning, and deployment pipelines already wired up.

 Technical Details

-- Automation Platform: Internal tool built on GitHub Actions and Terraform
+- Automation platform: An internal tool built on GitHub Actions and Terraform

-- Security Scanning: Automated SAST/DAST integration from day one
+- Security scanning: Automated SAST/DAST integration from the first commit

 Results

-- Consistent security and compliance from day one
+- Security and compliance are consistent from day one

 Lessons Learned

-- Automate the approval, not just the task: The bottleneck wasn't the work—it was waiting for approvals.
-Automating approval criteria was key.
+- Automate the approval, not just the task: The bottleneck wasn't the work—it was waiting for sign-off.
+Automating the approval criteria was the unlock.

-- Templates encode best practices: Good defaults mean teams start with security, monitoring, and CI/CD without thinking about it.
+- Templates encode best practices: Good defaults mean teams get security, monitoring, and CI/CD without having to think about them.

-- Self-service is a force multiplier: Every hour invested in self-service tooling saves hundreds of engineering hours.
+- Self-service is a force multiplier: Every hour I put into self-service tooling saved hundreds of engineering hours downstream.